 Adding little sugar to the gravy gives mild sweetness as well as spark to the gravy.

-Smoking or giving charcoal dhungar to the dish
+Smoking or giving charcoal dhungar

 Personally, I love the smoky flavour in my butter paneer gravy.
 So, at the end once the dish is ready, without fail, I give charcoal dhungar to it.